BrandonWelsh/customer_banking/README.md

 11/12/2023: Worked through much of the project.
 Uploading a complete but non-functional copy to github before I go through and change a bunch of stuff.

+11/12/2023 (part 2 electric boogaloo): Uploading a complete and functional, but I don't think is right copy to github.
+I will figure it out later.